5 Benefits of Using a RCIC

 • Deal with all the bureaucracy

-• Represent you in any application hearings
+• Represent you in application hearings

 Representatives can act on your behalf for immigration or citizenship applications with the following:

-Note: This is not relevant when applying for passports
+Note: This is not relevant when applying for passports.

-1. RCICs Can Help You Save Time and Money
+RCICs Can Help You Save Time and Money

 Immigration is quite a complicated undertaking.
 With loads of terms and tons of literature to wrap your head around, you’re likely to find yourself in a state of anxiety as you spend hours going through all the requirements and your application pack.

 Commissioning the services of an RCIC will save you not only time but money as well.
-Because RCICs are trained, they’ll know exactly which visa and immigration programs to recommend and will be with you for each step of the way.
-This means you’ll be given the best chance of success with forms and other steps being managed appropriately.
+Because RCICs are trained, they'll know exactly which visa and immigration programs to recommend and will be with you each step of the way.
+This means you'll be given the best chance of success with forms and other steps being managed appropriately.

-2. RCICs Must Follow Strict Ethical and Professional Guidelines
+RCICs Must Follow Strict Ethical and Professional Guidelines

-RCICs must follow a Code of Ethical Conduct that lays out best practices.
-It demands that each Canada RCIC subscribes to the rules set out.
+RCICs must follow a Code of Ethical Conduct outlining best practices.
+It demands that each RCIC subscribes to the rules set out.
 In addition, close attention should be paid to quality service, professionalism, ethical practice, and confidentiality.
 If any of these codes are disregarded, it will be considered an act of non-compliance and will be dealt with by the Council.
-Apart from following a code of conduct, members of the CICC have to provide evidence of good character before they are allowed to become regulated Canadian immigration consultants.
-This will include obtaining and submitting a police clearance certificate.

-3. RCICs are Educated and Informed
+RCICs are Educated and Informed

 Any individual who wants to provide Canadian immigration or citizenship advice or represent a client at a fee must be: